Wayne A. Hartman: Environment

 During debate on a bill to quadruple the state's offshore wind energy capacity in 2023, Hartman introduced an amendment that would require the state to consider marine life when approving wind farms, citing unproven claims that noise from wind farm development was responsible for whale deaths.
 The amendment was rejected in a 36-98 vote.
 In August 2025, he celebrated the Trump administration's plans to revoke federal offshore wind permits for US Wind's proposed wind farm off the coast of Ocean City, saying that the project went "full steam ahead with no regard for the impact it will have on our community" with respect to the area's tourism economy, real estate values, and commercial fishing industry.

+In January 2026, Hartman criticized the Renewable Energy Certainty Act, which creates statewide standards for commercial solar farms in Maryland and overturns local zoning laws that restricted where solar farms could be built, saying that taking local control away from where solar farms could be built is hurting Maryland's farm industry by stripping the topsoil during installation.
+He supports installing solar over parking lots and rooftops.
+In March 2026, Hartman voted against the Utility RELIEF Act, saying that projections that the bill would save Maryland ratepayers up to $150 a year were unrealistic for rural customers.

 Gun policy

 During debate on a bill banning privately made firearms in 2022, Hartman introduced an amendment that would require the state to produce a list of firearms dealers who provide serialization services in the state.
 The amendment was rejected by the House of Delegates in a 49-83 vote.
 He would later vote against the bill, criticizing Democratic lawmakers for not working with Republicans to craft the legislation.